 If the complaint does not allege a violation of Title III, the complaint will be treated as an informal complaint under 1 VAC 20-20-80.
 Informal complaints will not be subject to alternative dispute resolution procedures outlined below.

-The State Board of Elections will prepare a final determination.
+The Department of Elections will prepare a final determination.
 Neither financial payments nor civil penalties are authorized; remedies may include written findings that a violation of Title III has occurred, strategies for ensuring that that violation does not occur again.
-Final determinations must be signed by the Secretary or Deputy Secretary of the State Board of Elections.
-All determination letters will be posted on the Board’s website.
+Final determinations must be signed by the Commissioner or Deputy Commissioner of the Department of Elections.
+All determination letters will be posted on the Department’s website.
 Informal complaints will be resolved by staff and responses may be provided by phone, email, or mail, as deemed appropriate.

-The Board will handle all formal complaints to allow a final determination within 90 days of the receipt of the complaint.
-If delays put the 90 day deadline at risk, the Board may ask the complainant to provide an extension to complete the investigation or to conduct the hearing.
+The Department will handle all formal complaints to allow a final determination within 90 days of the receipt of the complaint.
+If delays put the 90 day deadline at risk, the Department may ask the complainant to provide an extension to complete the investigation or to conduct the hearing.
 If the complainant does not agree to provide an extension, the final determination must either be issued within the 90 days, or the matter must be referred to the alternative dispute resolution process.
-Informal complaints are not ineligible for alternative dispute resolution unless the Board determines the circumstances warrant this action.
+Informal complaints are not ineligible for alternative dispute resolution unless the Department determines the circumstances warrant this action.

-The State Board of Elections will provide an alternative dispute resolution process for complaints that are not resolved within 90 days of the filing of the complaint (unless an extension is granted by the complainant).
+The Department of Elections will provide an alternative dispute resolution process for complaints that are not resolved within 90 days of the filing of the complaint (unless an extension is granted by the complainant).
 The alternative dispute resolution process is a cooperative, non adversarial, consensus building approach, unlike arbitration, mediation or litigation declares a winner.
-The Board will select a volunteer from a panel of state employee volunteers who agree to provide their services to convene a meeting of the interested parties to resolve a particular complaint or complaints.
-The panel member will recommend an outcome to the Secretary of the Board who within 60 days may adopt or revise the recommendation.
-The Secretary’s final determination may be appealed to the full State Board of Elections within 15 days.
+The Department will select a volunteer from a panel of state employee volunteers who agree to provide their services to convene a meeting of the interested parties to resolve a particular complaint or complaints.
+The panel member will recommend an outcome to the Commissioner who within 60 days may adopt or revise the recommendation.
+The Commissioner’s final determination may be appealed to the full State Board of Elections within 15 days.
 The Board may hold a hearing or rely on the record.
 The Board will decide all appeals within 45 days of the request for an appeal by a complainant.